-The lower-bound coincides with the structured mean-field approach of Xing et al. (2003).
+The lower-bound in Proposition A.1 coincides with the structured mean-field approach of Xing et al. (2003).
 In a model with homogeneous players, the lower-bound corresponds to the computational approximation of graph limits implemented in He and Zheng (2013).